Back/How I AI

 A developer uses the terminal to navigate a file system, first attempting to 'cat' a directory and then using 'ls' to reveal the 'SKILL.md' file within the '~/.claude/skills/flowy-flowchart/' path.

-Next, he asked Claude to create a UI mockup based on the diagrams.
+From there, he asked Claude to generate UI mockups based on the diagrams.

 Great.
 Based on those diagrams, please create UI mockups using the flowy UI mockups skill reference, other UI mockup flowy JSON files in this repo.